mskl/orlab-rocket-propulsion-laboratory/README.md

 - Electronic sparkler - for remote triggering?

 ***
-## Price prerequisities
+## Price prerequisites
-It is necessary to obtain the oxidizer source and a way to control it in the test enviroment.
+It is necessary to obtain the oxidizer source and a way to control it in the test environment.
 The testbed design is not compulsory but should not be overlooked.
 | material                                  | CZK       |
 |-------------------------------------------|-----------|
 | oxidizer tank + oxidizer                  |~2k max    |